 Meagre, as it has inevitably been, our analysis of this chapter must suggest to the reader an idea of plenitude both in power and in detail.
-It is utterly impossible for us to illustrate in the same manner the preceding chapters.
-One of the most interesting topics in them is the size of neurobletoning and a Flener in them is the rise of pamphleteering, and, as France is now going through that phase which England has survived, some remarks on it may prove instructive.
-Versified satire had preceded its avatar; but public matters grew too complex for the poetic form.
+It is utterly impossible for us to illustrate in the same manner-the-preceding chapters.
+One of the most interesting topics in them is the rise of pamphleteering, and, as France is now going through that phase which England has survived, some remarks on it may prove instructive.
+Versified satire had preceded its avatar; it may prove instructive.
+Versined satire had preceded its avatar; but public matters grew too complex for the poetic form.
 The process of action and reaction had enlarged and intensified itself.
 Things were emerging, as it were, from chaos.
-There were the alarms of Larges and the claims of William -claims of the Church of claims of James and the claims of William-claims of the Church of Rome-claims of the Church of England-claims of Dissent.
-Nome-claims of the Church of England-claims of Dissent.
+There were the claims of James and the claims of William-claims of the Church of Rome-claims of the Church of England-claims of Dissent.
 Opinions divided the House into separate parties.
-"There were Whigs like Nottingham and Portland, attached to William's person and title; Whigs like Godolphin and Marlborough, in correspon-dence with St. Germains; old Whigs, like Harley, indifferent alike to the King in exile and the King in possession, and only jealous of the prerogative.
-There were Tories who were Jacobites; and Tories, who, though they were not Jacobites were cortainly not Tories, who, though they were not Jacobites, were certainly not Williamites.
+"There were Whice like Nottingherm and Portland attached to William's person Whigs like Nottingham and Portland, attached to William's person and title; Whigs like Godolphin and Marlborough, in correspon-dence with St. Germains; old Whigs, like Harley, indifferent alike to the King in exile and the King in possession, and only jealous of the prerogative.
+There were Tories who were Jacobites; and Tories, who, though they were not Jacobites, were certainly not Williamites.
 All these several parties, again, joined in their political prejudices, were subdivided in their theological tenets.
-There were Non-juring High Churchmen, Non-juring Low Churchexcites our scepticism.
-Rousseau apostrophises the author of Robinson Crusoe'' as far above Aristotle, Pliny, and Buffon.
+There were Non-juring High Churchmen, Non-juring Low Churchmen, High Church Jurors, Low Church Jurors, Dissenters arrayed against the Church of England, Dissenters arrayed against the Church of Rome.
+The more varied the faction, the more varied the literature."
+This state of things was the fountain of pamphleteering.
+The increase of political discussion was such that it was regarded as a fatal disturber to the peace and welfare of families; " the meanest of the shopkeepers and handicrafts spending whole days in coffeehouses, to hear news and talk politics, whilst their wives and children want bread at home, and they thomselves are thrust into gaols, or forced to take sanctuary in the army."
+Pamphleteering supplied what was wanting to the press of the day, which was ex-ceedingly limited in its sphere of activity compared with that of ours, being little more than a mere chronicle.
+Among the Pamphleteers De Foe's is a great name.
+"In an age when to be a political writer was to be a venal one, his honesty won him the pillory and a prison."
+Next to his is Swift's.
+The chapter to which we are now directing attention is full of anecdotes.
+De Foe and Bunyan are compared; and it is stated that De Foe is Bunyan, in the garb of a layman, and that Bunyan is De Foe in the pulpit.
+De Foe is also compared with Swift.
+The former pointed the familier, the latter exacts our wonder or excites our scepticism.
+Rousseau apostrophises the author of 'Robinson Crusoe'' as far above Aristotle, Pliny, and Buffon.
 Withal, De Foe was thoroughly national.
 In him "we meet with the plain unembellished existence of the Anglo-Saxon element, exemplifying itself in its vigorous common sense, its epigrammatic expressiveness, its honest and prosaic reality."
 "Cobbett," adds our author, "did not deal less in sentiment."